centreon/centreon-plugins/doc/en/developer/tutorial-api.md

 The check_options function is push into the custom file because it was usefull for the input formating

-The manage_selection function is update to remove all that concern the input management.
+The manage_selection function is updated to remove all that concern the input management.

 ```perl
 sub manage_selection {